 - Form A: The contestant's scoresheet which includes for each figure: the Aresti Aerobatic Catalogue symbol, number, and K- Factor for each maneuver comprising the figure, as well as the total K-Factor for each figure and the total K-Factor for the entire sequence. - Form B: The sequence drawing showing consecutive figures as flown with the official wind direction from the Judges' right to left. - Form C: The sequence drawing showing consecutive figures as flown with the official wind direction from the Judges' left to right. - Four Minute Freestyle Program: A separate contest program that can be optionally scheduled as the final event of a contest based on available time and willing competitors.
 The Freestyle is only open to Unlimited pilots and Advanced pilots who meet special requirements and has its own winners and separate trophies.
 The Freestyle is unique in that the selection of figures for this program need not be made with reference to the Aresti System (Condensed).
 All rules governing the Four Minute Freestyle can be found in Chapter 5. - FPS Fair Play System: An improved statistical scoring system that updates and replaces the older TBLP statistical scoring system.
 FPS is a method of calculating scores for an aerobatic competition using a mathematical process to give equal importance to all judges, while replacing anomalous grades with statistically fitted values.
 The FPS is currently not part of the IAC scoring software, but the FPS algorithms are part of the CIVA scoring software (See ACRO), which is used at the IAC's U.S. National Aerobatic Championship and Team Selection contest. - Free Program: A sequence of figures designed by the pilot using rules set forth in the IAC Official Contest Rules.
 Free programs are optional for the powered Sportsman category and mandatory for Intermediate through Unlimited.
-Free programs may be reused year-to-year subject to any applicable rule changes. - GAF Glider Aerobatic Figures: Abbreviated way of referring to the Aresti Catalogue of Glider Aerobatic Figures.
+Free programs may be reused year-to-year subject to any applicable rule changes. - Free Unknown: The Free Unknown program is flown by the Advanced and Unlimited categories in lieu of the regular Unknown at the U.S. National Aerobatic Championships only.
+Each pilot is free to compose their own Unknown using 10 submitted figures and up to four connecting figures of their own choice. - GAF Glider Aerobatic Figures: Abbreviated way of referring to the Aresti Catalogue of Glider Aerobatic Figures.
 The GAF is a subset of the full Aresti Aerobatic Catalogue and lists only the figures which may be flown by gliders in aerobatic competition. - Goldfish: Common name given to any of the three-quarter loop figures from Sub-Families 7.3.1 to 7.3.4. - Grade: The number assigned by each Judge to each figure in a sequence indicating their judgment of the quality of the figure as flown.
 Grades may range from 10 (perfect) to zero in one-half point increments.
 Also referred to as a "mark." - Hammerhead: Any of the Family 5 figures.
 Also called a "stall turn". - Heading: Compass direction in which an airplane is pointed.
 In a competition, the aircraft's heading must always be parallel to either the X or Y axes to avoid point deductions. - Hesitation Roll: A subtype of aileron roll where rotation is momentarily stopped a set number of times during the roll.
 Hesitation rolls may be broken into 2, 4, and 8 equal segments and may have a total rotation of 90 degrees to 720 degrees.
-Also referred to as "point rolls". - Horizontal 8: Common name given to any of the figures from sub-families 7.8.1. to 7.8.8.
-Also called a "lay-down eight." - Horizontal Line: The flight path of an aircraft when flown on a constant heading at a constant altitude.
+Also referred to as "point rolls".

+Horizontal Line: The flight path of an aircraft when flown on a constant heading at a constant altitude.
 In the case of gliders, the horizontal line will not always be of constant altitude.